 Dogs naturally like to chew.
 Chewing bones or other hard chews helps keep their teeth clean and jaws strong.
 Some dogs chew when they have a lot of energy to expend.
 If your dog is a breed that requires more activity, consider taking them on a run or having a yard where they can let off their energy.

 Teething puppies, just like human babies, discover the world by putting their mouth on things.
 This may include your hands, shoes, and many household objects.
-Be sure to “puppy-proof” your home and keep any dangerous objects, household cleaners, etc out of his reach.
+Be sure to “puppy-proof” your home and keep any dangerous objects, household cleaners, etc. out of their reach.
 By giving your puppy natural chews from a young age, they learn to direct their energy to things they should chew on.
-Positive chewing habits from the start!
+Positive chewing habits can be formed from the start!

-- Bully Sticks: our Best-selling chew and the natural alternative to rawhide.
+- Bully Sticks: our best-selling chew and an all-natural alternative to rawhide.
 This durable chew is well-loved by dogs and can do wonders for dogs’ teeth by scraping away tartar and plaque.
-Available in 5 thicknesses and multiple lengths, there is something for everyone.
+Available in a variety of thicknesses and lengths, there is a bully stick perfect for every dog.

 Dental chews aren’t limited to bully sticks.
 There are many other options available at BestBullySticks.com to suit individual dogs’ size, age, and diet.